hoenie-ams/PyDSWS/README.md

 # PyDSWS
-Python: Datastream WebService (DSWS) API
+Python: Datastream WebServices API (DSWS)

-Connect to the Thomson Reuters Datastream database via the DSWS server.
+Connect to the Thomson Reuters Datastream database via Datastream Web Services (DSWS).
 You need to have a Datastream subscription and a username/password to use this package.
 Please note that this package is under development.
-For the time being it is only possible to retrieve timeseries of a single instrument with a single data field.
+For the time being it is only possible to retrieve timeseries of a single instrument with a single data field per request.

 ### Installation
 ```